MaxTheComputerer/sonicpi-metre/README.md

 This is a Ruby gem for [Sonic Pi](https://sonic-pi.net/) which adds functionality for musical metre and probabilistic micro-timing.
 This is an alternative way of playing music to using Sonic Pi's typical `play` and `sleep` commands.
 The implementation of metre has been designed to be very generalisable to allow almost any metrical hierarchy to be represented.

 For more details about this project and its implementation, see the [bibliography](#bibliography).
+The Ruby gem can be found on [RubyGems](https://rubygems.org/gems/sonicpi-metre).

 ## Installation

-If you installed Sonic Pi from the official installer, you can install this gem with:
+If you installed Sonic Pi from the official installer, you can install this gem by running the following command (as an administrator):
 ```shell
 <SONIC-PI-INSTALL-DIR>/app/server/native/ruby/bin/gem install sonicpi-metre
 ```